PiotrJustyna/piotrjustyna.github.io/_posts/2016-01-08-smart-constructors.md

   Given number of dice: 0 (limit: 99).
   Given number of faces of each die: 100 (limit: 99).
 0
 100
-"Verify show AddedDieTerm."
-*** Failed! (after 20 tests and 3 shrinks):
-Exception:
-  Number of dice or number of faces of each die incorrect.
-  Details:
-  Given number of dice: 0 (limit: 99).
-  Given number of faces of each die: 100 (limit: 99).
-0
-100
-"Verify show SubtractedDieTerm."
-*** Failed! (after 21 tests and 4 shrinks):
-Exception:
-  Number of dice or number of faces of each die incorrect.
-  Details:
-  Given number of dice: 0 (limit: 99).
-  Given number of faces of each die: 100 (limit: 99).
-0
-100
-"Verify show ConstantTerm."
-*** Failed! (after 21 tests and 5 shrinks):
-Exception:
-  Constat incorrect.
-  Details:
-  Given constant: 100 (limit: 99).
-100
-"Verify show AddedConstantTerm."
-*** Failed! (after 22 tests and 3 shrinks):
-Exception:
-  Constat incorrect.
-  Details:
-  Given constant: 100 (limit: 99).
-100
-"Verify show SubtractedConstantTerm."
-*** Failed! (after 19 tests and 3 shrinks):
-Exception:
-  Constat incorrect.
-  Details:
-  Given constant: 100 (limit: 99).
-100
 {% endhighlight %}